TOSHC COMPETITION RULES

 COMPETITOR’S MEETING – There will be no Competitor’s Meeting.
 All competitors must check in with the marshall (the person with the clipboard at the side of the main ballroom dance floor) 15 minutes before their division is to compete.
 Do not leave the ballroom once you have checked in.
 You may want to converse with your fellow competitors, indeed friendliness is encouraged, but it is important to listen to the MC for direction.

 ALL COMPETITIONS – Prizes will be awarded in all divisions that have at least 5 leaders and 5 followers.
 Should any significant changes in the schedule be required, these changes will be announced and clearly posted.
 The organizer may, at its discretion, cancel or combine any competition for which it feels insufficient entries have been received.
 If a competition is cancelled, it’s competition fees will be refunded.

-PETITIONS – To request to compete in a different division that your WSDC level allows, please fill out the Petition Form and submit it to Registration or email@example.com 24 hours before your competition.
+PETITIONS – To request to compete in a different division than you’re allowed, please fill out the Petition Form and submit it to Registration or firstname.lastname@example.org 24 hours before your competition.
 Please provide a telephone number where you can be contacted in order for us to let you know the committee’s decision after your petition is reviewed.

 AGE RESTRICTIONS – TOSHC is following the WSDC recommendation that persons under the age of 18 by the close of the event may enter only Jack and Jill Junior competitions.
 Persons under 18 may enter competitions where partners have previously agreed to dance together, such as Strictly competitions, Pro-Am Strictlies, or Pro-Am Routines, but not for example Swing 16.
 They may also social dance, perform, and attend workshops and must be under the supervision of an adult at all times.

 Masters Competitions may only be entered by persons that are 50 years of age by the close of the event.